COMMON project: monitoring activity in the Monastir bay, Tunisia

 "Despite the difficult climatic conditions, we were able to apply the scientific beach monitoring protocol," comments Sana Ben Ismail, coordinator of the COMMON project in the Monastir area.
 "The preliminary diagnosis was alarming and worrying and we want to remember that marine plastic waste is a plague for the Mediterranean that threatens marine biodiversity and human health".

-Monastir is one of the five pilot areas of the COMMON project, together with Salento and Tuscan Maremma (in Italy), the Isola Kuriat (in Tunisia) and the coastal area of Tire (in Lebanon).
+Monastir is one of the five pilot areas of the COMMON project, together with Salento and Tuscan Maremma (in Italy), the Kuriat Island (in Tunisia) and the coastal area of Tire (in Lebanon).
 The COMMON project is funded by the European Union under the ENI CBC Med Programme.